jrouquie/Shapely/docs/manual.rst

 In other words, geometric objects intersect if they have any boundary or interior point in common.

+.. method:: object.overlaps(other)

+  Returns ``True`` if the object and the other share some but not all points, and the intersection has the same dimension as the Geometries themselves

+In other words, geometric objects overlap if they have a common point, are not equal, and their intersection have the same dimension.

 .. method:: object.touches(other)

   Returns ``True`` if the objects have at least one point in common and their